emberjs/website/source/guides/models/finding-records.md

 `store.find()` allows you to find all records, single records, and query for records.
  The first argument to `.find` is always the type of record in question.
 E.g. `post`.
-The second argument is optional and can either be a plain object of search options.
+The second argument is optional and can either be a plain object of search options or an id.
 Below are some examples:

 ### Finding All Records of a Type